toji/webgpu-gltf-case-study/index.md

 ### Managing material bind groups

-The remainder of the material values are generally all either scalar and vector values that need to be exposed as uniforms, or textures.
+The remainder of the material values are generally all either texture, samplers, or scalar/vector values that need to be exposed as uniforms.
 In order to communicate these to the shader, we'll need to create a Bind Group for each material.

-In order to track the material bind groups, we'll need to employ what, by now, is probably a familiar pattern.
-Maintain a map of glTF `materials` to the appropriate WebGPU data, populate it for each `material` in the model, and then associate the right one with each `primitive` that we process.
+To track the material bind groups we'll employ what, by now, is probably a familiar pattern.
+Maintain a `Map` of glTF `materials` to the appropriate WebGPU data, populate it for each `material` in the model, and then associate the right one with each `primitive` that we process.

 ```js
 const materialGpuData = new Map();